 This should always be your starting point.
 It’s easy to go out and buy a little bit of everything only to have it hanging around the house for months on end because nobody needs it.
 So remember – find out what your little ones need before you start making shopping lists.

-Now you have your list of needs find out what you can cross off that list without even leaving the house.
-The more years your children have been at school the more likely it is you still have two packs of paper or a multi-pack of folders that you bought last year and were never used.
+Now you have your list of requirements see what you can cross off that list without even leaving the house.
+The more years your children have been at school, the more likely it is you still have two packs of paper or a multi-pack of folders that you bought last year and were never used.
 Get the kids in on the action & have everyone pile up everything they have.
-We have often had 3 geometry sets, each with a broken or missing piece that have been cannibalized to make two good sets.
+We have often had three geometry sets, each with a broken or missing piece that has been cannibalized to make two good sets.
 Get creative and make it fun.

 It’s easy to get carried away when things are ‘only’ $4 or $5 each – but that adds up very quickly.
-An especially easy way to run the cost up is with character items.
+An effortless way to run the cost up is with character items.
 I speak from experience when I say that the ‘Hello Kitty’ (or whichever character your kids are in love with at the moment) bag that they really really love & have to have may well be out of favour by the time spring comes around.
-Consider plain bags, folders, pencil cases etc and accessorise them with small stickers that can be swapped out when tastes change.
+Consider plain bags, folders, pencil cases, etc. and accessorize them with small stickers that can be swapped out when tastes change.

-It can be a pain – especially if you limited time in – but try to shop around.
-A favourite retailers trick is to get you in the door with a fantastic deal on one item and add a few cents here and there on other items.
+It can be a pain – especially if you’re limited in time – but try to shop around.
+A favorite retailers trick is to get you in the door with a fantastic deal on one item and add a few cents here and there on other items.
 You assume because those packs of pens are so cheap, everything else must be too and end up no better off.
-If you can stand the extra time and effort (assuming you’re not driving 30 miles to save $3 of course!) it’s well worth shopping around.
+If you can stand the extra time and effort (assuming you’re not driving 30 miles to save $3 of course!), it’s well worth shopping around.

-Items like tissues or crayons & pencils can be a great deal at the dollar store.
+Things like tissues or crayons & pencils can be a great deal at the dollar store.
 Clothes, bags, pencil cases and some sports equipment can be found in good condition and at a very reasonable price in the consignment & thrift stores.
-THey usually have new items on a regular basis and you can find some unexpected gems.
+THey usually have new items on a regular basis, and you can find some unexpected gems.

-If you can buy a lunchbox / lunch bag and a ziploc type box for sandwiches etc you will save a fortune in brown bags and baggies.
-The same goes for buying a refillable water / juice bottle and ditching those cartons every day.
+If you can buy a lunch box/lunch bag and a Ziploc type box for sandwiches etc. , you will save a fortune in brown bags and baggies.
+The same goes for buying a refillable water/juice bottle and ditching those cartons every day.

-I know it’s contradictory but prices always seem to be lowest at the beginning of the back to school season and the end.
-We buy the items we must have at the beginning and hold off buying lots of items until the end of the season when the stores mark everything down.
-If I can buy 1 pack of paper for the first week of school and then scoop up the other 9 in the end of season sale – I will!
+I know it’s contradictory, but prices always seem to be lowest at the beginning of the back to school season and the end.
+We buy the items we must have at the start of the year and hold off buying lots of things until the end of the season when the stores mark everything down.
+If I can buy one pack of paper for the first week of school and then scoop up the other nine at the end of season sale – I will!